TitanComputer/Wordle-Solver/README.md

 6. **Use the "Reset" button** if you want to start over.

-7. **Optional: Toggle Dark Mode** using the ☀️ / 🌙 icon in the corner.
+7. **Optional: Toggle Dark Mode** using the Dark Mode toggle to change the application's theme.

 ---